Cybersecurity In-Depth: Feature articles on security strategy, latest trends, and people to know.

 COMMENTARY

-When I started out my career in security everything was an adventure — new technologies, new opportunities, and new lessons to learn.
+When I began my security career, everything was an adventure — new technologies, new opportunities, and new lessons to learn.
 Some of those lessons have stayed with me over the years.
 Simple on the surface, these lessons have had a significant impact and proved valuable over time.
 Yet, when I look at the wider industry, I often find myself vexed at the current state of affairs.

-The best example of this flustered feeling is the pervasive nature of the beige desktop.
-We have all seen them in our travels in this industry — those machines that predate many of the technologies that we rely on today.
+The best example of this flustered feeling is the pervasive nature of the "beige desktop."
+We have all seen them in our industry travels — machines that predate many of the technologies we rely on today.
 Hardware that soldiers on from the dark recesses of a data center's raised floor.

-You can all see where this is heading.
-That system is invariably running code written by a summer student long ago, which has now become mission-critical.
+You can see where this is heading.
+That system is invariably running code written by a summer student long ago and has now become mission-critical.
 Code that was not properly commented or documented.
 An application that has somehow become indispensable to the business.

 How does this keep happening?
-I’ve often pondered this question.
-Whenever I bring it up when delivering a talk at a conference, there are always heads nodding in understanding.
+I've often pondered this question.
+Whenever I bring it up at conferences, heads always nod in understanding.
 Those systems that lurk in the shadows of a data center.

 Hard to Get Rid of Shadows

-We often hear the term ‘shadow IT’ mentioned.
-It usually finds its way into conversation with a sense of derision.
+We often hear the term "shadow IT."
+It usually finds its way into conversations with a sense of derision.
 A few months ago, I was giving a talk at a conference when I asked the audience if they had encountered the beige desktop in their environments.
-The audience laughed, grimaced, and hung their heads—confirming my thoughts.
-I paused and then asked how many companies present had controls in place for shadow IT in their environments.
+The audience laughed, grimaced, and hung their heads — confirming my thoughts.
+I paused and asked how many companies present had controls in place in their environments for shadow IT.
 Every hand went up.

 I let the question hang in the air for a moment.
-Then, I asked the audience a follow-up query: “How many of you here have shadow IT in your environments?”
+Then I asked the audience a follow-up query: "How many of you here have shadow IT in your environments?"
 There was some hesitation.
 Eyes darted around nervously.
-Slowly but surely, all of the hands went up again.
+Slowly but surely, every hand went up again.

-Who Owns the Risk?This begs the question: who truly owns the risk of shadow IT?
+Who Owns the Risk?This begs the question: Who truly owns the risk of shadow IT?
 While the knee-jerk reaction might be to assign this to the chief information security officer, I wonder if that is fair.
 The CISO puts security controls in place.
-The CISO ensures that there are policies and procedures around handling the risks presented by shadow IT but it continues on.
+The CISO ensures that there are policies and procedures around handling the risks presented by shadow IT.
+But it continues.
 Is it fair to say the CISO is responsible at that point?
 Just thinking out loud.
-Could this risk be more appropriately assigned to the Chief Financial Officer, as it presents a potential material enterprise risk, and thereby falling under the responsibility of the CFO?
-I would love to see this develop into a broader conversation because, honestly, I’m unsure of the answer and would love the input from the CISO community.
+Could this risk be more appropriately assigned to the chief financial officer, as it presents a potential material enterprise risk so thereby is this executive's responsibility?
+I would love to see this develop into a broader conversation because, honestly, I'm unsure of the answer and would love the input from the CISO community.

 How We Wound Up Here

 Shadow IT rarely, if ever, originates from a place of malice.
 These projects are quite often built to satisfy the need for innovation.
-Other examples of why this happens could include the perceived inadequacy of the deployed systems that support development in the enterprise or simply be done out of a need for speed and convenience.
+Other examples of why this happens could include the perceived inadequacy of the deployed systems that support development in the enterprise.
+Or it simply occurs out of a need for speed and convenience.

-It’s often easier to ask for forgiveness than permission.
-While the beige desktop may be a tongue-in-cheek story, it does serve as an example of what happens in environments across the globe.
+It's often easier to ask for forgiveness than permission.
+While the beige desktop may be a tongue-in-cheek story, it serves as an example of what happens in environments across the globe.

 Top Dead Center

-It’s time to move away from the beige desktops and towards a technological engine that empowers businesses to drive innovation safely and securely.
+It's time to move away from the beige desktops and toward a technological engine that empowers businesses to drive innovation safely and securely.

 About the Author